German court upholds ban on Apple "push" email

-FRANKFURT A German court on Friday upheld a ban on "push" emails in Apple's (AAPL.O) iCloud and MobileMe services in Germany, ruling in favour of rival Motorola Mobility (MMI.N).
+FRANKFURT A German court on Friday upheld a ban on "push" emails in Apple's iCloud and MobileMe services in Germany, ruling in favor of rival Motorola Mobility.

 The regional court in the city of Mannheim confirmed an earlier ruling that Apple owes Motorola for using a patented technology that automatically informs Apple customers about their new messages on iPhones, iPods or iPads.